pa2si/tortuga/README.md

-v 0.18.4
+v 0.18.5

 What's new:

-- mb for date at event card and event language paragraph
+- language paragraph only language without category!

 Done: